sarojmadhu/manual/doc/source/account.rst

 #.
 Please go to the `XSEDE portal <http://www.xsede.org>`__ and apply for an XSEDE portal
    account.
 #.
 Create a new project as documented in the :portal:`XSEDE portal allocations page
-   <ions>` or ask you XSEDE project lead
+   <ions>` or ask your XSEDE project lead
-   to join you to the project.
+   to add you to the project.
 #.
 It will take some time to get your account activated